Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 Ivonne Laurent is a popular drow performer in the Thirsty Deckhand.
 She has connections to [[Louis Jean Moreau]] and acts as one of his trusted operatives.
 She is known as the *Darling of the Docks*, for her beauty and charm.

 [:adventures/ivonne-laurent:]

+She has a very close relationship with Moreau, but the nature of it is undefined.
+Both of them being drow elves, it is assumed that they originate from [[Urk'mor]], but how and why they arrived in Hoverncast is unknown.